-OMG!-it seems I'm not the only one The Sphinx voices her heart-break to, for her beloved Ali! -What a storied life!
-So many of the descriptions fit perfectly with The Mexican Healer's habits and personality. ...But how is it possible that we've never heard about the first 'Great' Mohammed Ali?
-After millennia, he resurrected Egypt.
-He was her Founding Father; their Washington, their Gandhi.
-How is it possible that we've never heard about this epic period, when the Great Empires, England, France, Austria, and Russia, were vying for control over trade with India and the East...the 19th century quagmire the world is still immersed in? -But where was I in the story?
-I needed to know.
+OMG - what a storied life!
+It seems I'm not the only one The Sphinx voices her heartbreak to, for her beloved Ali!
+But it's truly astonishing that we've never heard about Mohammed Ali, who was Egypt's Founding Father, their George Washington, their Gandhi, or that we've never heard more about this epic period, when the Great Empires, England, France, Austria, and Russia, were vying for control over trade with India and the East...
+But where was I in the story I needed to know?

 As a creature of habit, to clear my head, I headed out to the mall.
-Set up on a table in front of Barnes & Noble was a \$10 book sale.
-Like a magnet, I opened a huge 14"x18" volume of lithographs: New Worlds Maps from the Age of Discovery to A Bird's Eye View of Cairo.
+Set up in front of Barnes & Nobles, was a \$10 booksale table.
+Like a magnet, I opened a huge 14"x18" lithographic volume: 'New Worlds Maps from the Age of Discovery' to 'A Bird's Eye View of Cairo'.
 And there it was!
-A picture map of Cairo, with a road from the Ezbekieh to the Sphinx at Giza, where the tented compound of my past life regression came to life!
-I could feel the planks creak under the hooves of our horses as Ali and I crossed the Nile from the Ezbekieh and approached Giza.
+A picture map of Cairo, with a road from the Ezbekieh to The Sphinx at Giza, where the tented compound of my past life regression came to life.
+I could feel the planks creak under the hooves of our horses, as Ali and I crossed the Nile from the Ezbekieh and approached Giza.